Joe-Collins-1986/muscle-map/README.md

 # Muscle Map Website
 [View the live project here.](https://joe-collins-1986.github.io/muscle-map/)

-(**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML and CSS essentials)
+(**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML and CSS essentials.)

-This website has been designed to provide users with a high-level overview of which exercises can be used use to train specific muscle groups.
+This website has been designed to provide users with a high-level overview of which exercises can be used to train specific muscle groups.
 They will then be able to use these exercises to create a workout plan targeted to their number of available training days.

 # Responsive Review
 ![Responsive Review](assets/readme-assets/1.responsive/home.png)